 6.0 Payment of TIO invoices during assessment of a Reclassification Request or Review Request

-The TIO requires Members to pay invoices within 30 days of receipt.
+We require providers to pay invoices within 30 days of receipt.

-Effective Date: 5 July, 2010
+Effective Date: 5 July 2010

 Updated on: 14 June 2016